Courses on Development Economics

 Development Economics II

-The course is a continuation of 'Development Economics I' and focuses on empirical analysis in development economics.
-This course will study household and individual behaviour under different types of market failures with instruction on how to evaluate the impact of development policy interventions.
+The course is a continuation of 'Development Economics I' and focuses on microeconomical empirical analysis in development economics.
+This course will study institutions as well as household and individual behaviour under different types of market failures with instruction on how to evaluate the impact of development policy interventions.
 The overall goal of this course is to help develop ability to read and critique research in development economics.
-The course will cover development topics related to agriculture development, microfinance, nutrition and health, conflict and ethnicity, climate change and environment.
+The course will cover development topics related to institutions, education, capital and credit, and technology adoption in agriculture.

 Students who have completed Development Economics I and II, or are planning to do so, can apply for supervision from UNU-WIDER academic staff.
 Upon finishing the supervised master’s thesis, the student is eligible for a certificate from HECER and UNU-WIDER.

-For more information on the HECER Master’s Degree in Economics, see here.
+For more information on the Helsinki GSE Master’s Degree in Economics, see here.